 2. Copy the Slax data

 This step depends on your Slax download, if you downloaded the zip archive simply unzip it to the right partition of the USB drive.
 Or if you downloaded the ISO file, loop mount it some where and copy the data.
-This step is to be done on a PC running any Linux distro.
+You can perform this on a PC running any Linux distro.

 sudo mount slax_7.0.8.iso /mnt/ cp -r /mnt/slax/ /media/user_name/drive_name/ # example cd /media/user_name/drive_name/ mv initrfs_pxe.img slax/ sync